• Skip to primary navigation

 This drink is lovely no matter what time of year it is.
 That's a fact.
 However, the beautiful bright red color makes it an especially tasty and romantic choice for Valentine's Day.
 It's so easy to shake a couple of these up, too.
 So there's no excuse to not make a couple for yourself and your sweetie 😉

 If you're looking for other martini recipes, check out my Lavender Martini, Espresso Martini, and Limoncello Martini!
+This Kiss on the Lips Martini or Pineapple Vodka Martini would make great sweet options, too!

 a nick and nora glass with raspberry martini in it on a gold tray